mmjsk0805/full-dialogue-generation/README.md

 ---

-## 🛠️ To-Do
+## 🛠️ Future Improvements

-- [ ] Add automatic fallback from GPU to CPU
+- [ ] Add automatic GPU/CPU fallback
+- [ ] Live chatbot interface with memory
-- [ ] Add front-end preview of generated dialogue
+- [ ] Style customization (e.g., CBT, DBT, motivational)
-- [ ] Enable longer, multi-turn conversation generation
+- [ ] Hugging Face Spaces deployment
-- [ ] Explore fine-tuning the model with stored dialogues
+- [ ] Human-in-the-loop editing and scoring

 ---

 ## ⚠️ Compatibility Disclaimer

-This project was developed and tested on a specific machine (with a compatible GPU and environment).
-While every effort was made to ensure the code is portable and well-structured, **I cannot guarantee it will work perfectly on other systems without modification**.

-The main goal of this repository is to **demonstrate the logic, structure, and workflow** of an AI-powered therapeutic dialogue generator.
-I’ve included all supporting scripts, models, and a Colab notebook to make the project as reproducible as possible.
+This app was tested on a specific setup (Python 3.10, GPU-enabled Colab, macOS local server).
+While it should work broadly, **you may need to tweak environment variables or dependencies** on different machines.

+The focus of this repo is to **share the architecture, model interface, and user experience design**, not to guarantee cross-platform deployment.

-If you encounter issues running the code on your machine, feel free to open an issue or contact me — I’d be happy to help or clarify.
+Feel free to open an issue or contact me if you run into trouble—I’m happy to help!

 ---